Introduction to the Language of Courts and Proceedings

-The Official Languages Act indicates that there are three official languages in the territory: French, English, and Inuit.
+The Official Languages Act of Nunavut indicates that there are three official languages in the territory: French, English, and the Inuit Language.
 It contains certain measures related to judicial and quasi-judicial courts.

 Section 8 permits the use of every official language, including the person that presides over the hearing regardless of the level of bilingualism.
 A party or a witness also has the right to request and receive interpretation services in their preferred official language and to be notified about it.